b7leung/b7leung.github.io/_projects/3_self-driving-car-multimodal-explainable.md

 <img src='/images/av_main_picture.png'>

-A currently ongoing project, where I am guiding the formulation and development of a new autonomous vehicle model.
-Both 2D images and 3D pointclouds are utilized through multimodal fusion, to predict actions (such as move foward, turn left, etc).
-Unlike other methods in the literature however, we also predict intuitive explanations for these actions (such as "clear road" or "blocking object: pedestrian").
-Furthermore, 2D and 3D detected bounding boxes (from Faster R-CNN and MVX-Net) are also provided to indicate specific action-induced objects in 2D and 3D.
+A currently ongoing project, where I am guiding the formulation and development of a new **neural network model for autonomous vehicle navigation**.
+Both **2D images** and **3D pointclouds** are utilized through **multimodal fusion**, to predict **actions** (such as move foward, turn left, etc).
+Unlike other methods in the literature however, we also predict intuitive **explanations** for these actions (such as "clear road" or "blocking object: pedestrian").
+Furthermore, 2D and 3D detected bounding boxes (from Faster R-CNN and MVX-Net) are also provided to indicate specific **action-induced objects in 2D and 3D**.
 Annotations on Amazon Mechanical Turk are also currently being collected for action and explanation labels, to add to the [Waymo Open dataset](https://waymo.com/open/).

 <figure>
   <img src="/images/AV/av1.png">